Magritte Award for Best Foreign Film in Coproduction

 The Magritte Award for Best Foreign Film in Coproduction (French: Magritte du meilleur film étranger en coproduction) is an award presented annually by the Académie André Delvaux.
 It is one of the Magritte Awards, which were established to recognize excellence in Belgian cinematic achievements.

 It was first awarded in 2012, when Best Film in Coproduction was split in Best Foreign Film in Coproduction and Best Flemish Film in Coproduction.
-As of the 2022 ceremony, Titane is the most recent winner in this category.
+As of the 2026 ceremony, Flow is the most recent winner in this category.

 Winners and nominees

 In the list below, winners are listed first in the colored row, followed by the other nominees.